 These examples of snowmobile backcountry riding opportunities got me thinking about a snowmobile magazine column I wrote.
 It’s about the booming popularity of crossover sleds.
-In it, I spotlighted the growing contingent of flatlanders from the traditional trail riding provinces seeking to expand their sledding horizons by venturing off trail into deep powder.
-The challenge has always been where to go, how to play safe and how to go boondocking without butting heads with other users, private landowners, Mother Nature or organized trails.
+In it, I spotlighted the growing contingent of flatlanders from the traditional trail riding provinces.
+They are seeking to expand their sledding horizons by venturing off trail into deep powder.
+The challenge has always been where to go and how to play safe.
+And how to go boondocking without butting heads with other users, private landowners, Mother Nature or organized trails.

 Top Secret Boondocking Location

-As the first of its kind in Ontario, Wawa’s Top Secret Boondocking Location in Algoma Country seems to have addressed many of these concerns from the get-go.
-Their approach integrates organized trails with oodles of backcountry options.
-Top Secret Boondocking has community, municipal and tourism buy in and cooperation.
-It stages out of one specific destination, in this case the snowmobile-friendly Town of Wawa, which boasts good lodgings, restaurants and services.
+As the first of its kind in Ontario, Wawa’s Top Secret Boondocking Location in Algoma Country seemed to have addressed many of these concerns from the get-go.
+Their approach integrated organized trails with oodles of backcountry options.
+It had community, municipal and tourism buy-in and cooperation.
+Riders staged out of one specific destination.
+In this case the snowmobile-friendly Town of Wawa, which boasts good lodgings, restaurants and services.

-Top Secret Boondocking Location uses identified nearby Crown Land play areas.
-It provides info on how to get to them by organized snowmobile trails (with a permit on your sled).
-It publishes a set of rules.
-Guides and GPS tracks are available.
-There’s also a safety net being put in place so someone knows where you’ve gone and when you are due to arrive back.
-The Top Secret Boondocking Location folks are even promoting their season with a “Snow Down” event each February, and mountain sled rentals are also available for snowmobile backcountry riding.
+Top Secret Boondocking Location used specifically identified nearby Crown Land play areas.
+It provided info on how to get to them by organized snowmobile trails (with a permit on your sled).
+It published a set of rules.
+Guides and GPS tracks were available.
+There’was also a safety net being developed so someone knows where you’ve gone and when you are due to arrive back.
+The Top Secret Boondocking Location folks even promoted their season with a “Snow Down” event each February.
+Plus, mountain sled rentals were also available for snowmobile backcountry riding.

 Good Snowmobile Backcountry Riding Model